 The Students' Union forms an important part of your experience and we're proud it is one of the best in the country.

-As well as the fun stuff, the Students' Union (SU) is a great source of advice and support.
+As well as the fun stuff, the Students' Union (SU) is a source of advice and support.
 You can meet SU staff and learn about how they help students make the most of their time here.

-Have something to eat and drink
+Get something to eat and drink